 Castle Rock Hostel — This small, centrally located hostel continues to be one of the highest-rated places to stay in Edinburgh.
 They have a number of rooms on offer, from dorm beds to privates, a friendly staff, and are a great option for both budget and solo travellers.
 Click here to see their latest prices

-Torridon Guest House – a quaint bed and breakfast that is within a short walking distance of the city centre and a good option if you don’t want to stay in a hostel.
+Torridon Guest House – a quaint bed and breakfast that is a great place to stay in Inverness.
+It is within a short walking distance of the city centre and a good option if you don’t want to stay in a hostel.
 Click here to see their latest prices

 Isle of Skye